jgagne/ajovt3-zs20-vskk/README.md

 ### Attendance

+**Too long; didn’t read:** Please, keep me in the loop, communicate, and let me know when and if you need to be absent.

 Come to class, it’s once a week.
-But when you can’t (it happens; I may need to miss a class too), then let me know ahead of time or later via email or Slack. **Too long; didn’t read:** Please, keep me in the loop, communicate, and let me know what’s going if you need to be absent.
+But when you can’t (it happens; I may need to miss a class too), then let me know ahead of time or later via email or Slack.

 |Absences         |Grade     |Description                                                         |
 |-----------------|----------|--------------------------------------------------------------------|